Muslim Brotherhood: Wild Card In Egypt Power Game

 The Power Of A Passive Approach

-Reached in London, Middle East analyst Fawaz Gerges says that the Brotherhood's passive approach is not surprising.
+Reached in London, Middle East analyst Fawaz Gerges says the Brotherhood's passive approach is not surprising.

-"Because they realize if they mobilize their followers, if they try to go unilateral," says Gerges, "they might end up with Algerian model in the 1990s when the Islamists won an outright victory and that particular victory led to a civil war between Islamists on one hand and the Algerian army."
+"They realize if they mobilize their followers, if they try to go unilateral," Gerges says, "they might end up with the Algerian model of the 1990s, when the Islamists won an outright victory and that particular victory led to a civil war between Islamists on one hand and the Algerian army."

 That doesn't mean the Brotherhood will give up its quest for a more Islamic Egypt, says historian Khaled Fahmy.

-"They are a very important player and again, as long as they agree on the principle of equality and the principle of the rule of law, I think they should be included in the political discussion of the future of Egypt," says Fahmy.
+"They are a very important player, and again, as long as they agree on the principle of equality and the principle of the rule of law, I think they should be included in the political discussion of the future of Egypt," Fahmy says.

-But blogger Gigi Ibrahim, who's part of the youth movement that helped bring down Mubarak, is more skeptical.
+But blogger Gigi Ibrahim, who is part of the youth movement that helped bring down Mubarak, is more skeptical.

-"They have been created to scare us from democracy," says Ibrahim.
-"And now that they we have democracy it'll be interesting to see who they really are."
-Copyright 2011 National Public Radio.
-To see more, visit http://www.npr.org/.
+"They have been created to scare us from democracy," Ibrahim says.
+"And now that we have democracy, it will be interesting [to see] who they really are."